 How to Pay for College with No Money

 If you or your family is already struggling to make ends meet in this economy, trying to find a way to pay for college may be a daunting task.
-But even if you don’t have a lot of money, there are ways to pay for college if you aren’t afraid of a little extra work and a spending a few extra hours filling out applications or writing a few essays.
+But even if you don’t have a lot of money, there are ways to compensate if you aren’t afraid of a little extra work and a spending a few extra hours filling out applications or writing a few essays.

 Federal Student Aid